SigveMartin/RoboND/Project_4/README.md

 ![Image of 1x1 Convolutions, Lesson 32.4, Udacity][image3]

-The other teqniques FCN adopt are upsampling through transpose convolutional layers, which is part of the architecture of the decoder where essentially a reverse convolution where the forward and backwards passes are swapped, as illustrated by the image below.
-You'll see this applied in the code through BilinearUpSampling2D.
+The other teqniques FCN adopt are upsampling through transpose convolutional layers, which is part of the architecture of the decoder where essentially a reverse convolution, where the forward and backwards passes are swapped, as illustrated by the image below.
+You'll see upsampling being applied in the code through BilinearUpSampling2D.

 ![Screenshot from video, Lesson 32.3, Udacity][image4]